Import modules

 # Create a SingleLayer model for the current kxi and phi.

-# Note: We pass kxi as a one-element array.
+# Note: We pass kxi and phi as arbitrary values for now.

 # Compute the Bloch functions for n=0,1,2.